WGLab/doc-ANNOVAR/docs/user-guide/gene.md

 mkdir barleydb
 ```

-2. go to barleydb and download two files (one assembled sequence and one annotation) from ensembl plants website
+2. go to barleydb and download two files (one assembled sequence and one annotation) from ensembl plants website (**please change the download path and file name according based on the Ensembl website latest update https://plants.ensembl.org/Hordeum_vulgare/Info/Index**)

 ```
 cd barleydb